1846 TALLAHASSEE FLORIDA NEWSPAPER

 This remarkable issue has other news and features as well including the Death of Supreme Court Justice Louis Brandeis, a great photo of Shirley Temple and a huge (3/4 of a page) Oldsmobile advertisement (it just leaps out at you)!

-This is the complete 18-page newspaper as printed back in 1941 - arguably the best sports newspaper (for my money, that is) I’ve yet seen.
+This is the complete 18-page newspaper as printed back in 1941 – one of the top sports newspapers (for my money, that is) I’ve yet seen.
 Condition is very fine with no problems or tears noted.
-I’d read it cover to cover a few times, show my friends, and then have it framed!
+I’d recommend reading it cover to cover a few times, show my friends, and then have it framed!

 MICKEY MANTLE HITS THREE HOMERS IN ONE GAME…FROM BOTH SIDES OF THE PLATE!